sohanrai09/blog/content/posts/mdt_iosxr.md

 - iosxr
 - telemetry
 ---
-I know I'm very late to the party and probably everybody has already moved on to Telemetry.
+I know I'm very late to the party probably everybody has already moved on to Telemetry.
 But during the Annual Shutdown of Dec '24, I had some spare time, so I wanted to set this up in my personal lab and play around.
 At work, I have been testing Model Driven Telemetry(MDT) on Cisco's IOS-XR for a while now, so I wanted to share some of my learnings through this post.
 I will be primarily focusing on Cisco IOS-XR's implementation of MDT, more precisely GRPC DIAL-OUT in this post.

 {{% hint info %}}
 I'm using Cisco IOS-XRv 9000 running 7.9.1 for this exercise.
 {{% /hint %}}

-There are already tons of content on setting up the `TIG(Telegraf, InfluxDB, Grafana)` stack, I just wanted to mention here the Telegraf configuration for a quick reference.
+There are already tons of content on setting up the `TIG(Telegraf, InfluxDB, Grafana)` stack, I just want to mention here the Telegraf configuration for a quick reference.

 ```
 # telegraf.conf